Tony Sherman

 Tony Sherman is a Dutch singer who had a string of hits in the 1970s and 1980s.
 He began with the top ten hit "Tonight".

 Background

-Tony Saunders was originally from Curaçao.
+Tony Sherman was originally from Curaçao.
 From the 1970s onwards, he was based in Holland.

 He was a member of the early 1970s funk group Reality.
 On their record album he was billed as Renold Shearman.
 Going solo, he released his album in 1973.
 His song "Tonight" which was released on the BASF label was a hit for him.

 He is the father of musical artist Andy Sherman who was the lead singer of the group Artful Dodger.
 His son Andy along with daughter Dorothy make up the duo Shermanology.

 Solo career

 1970s to 1980s

 Tony Sherman's first hit in the Netherlands was "Tonight" which got to no. 10 in 1974 and spent a total of nine weeks in the chart.
 Competing with a song of the same name by The Rubettes, it got into the Top Ten in Belgium where it peaked at no. 6 in September.
 Also that year he released a disco single "I Wrote You a Letter".
 It peaked at no. 12 and spent a total of seven weeks in the Dutch Top 40.

 In 1975 he released the single "Sing With Me" b which entered the Dutch charts on 24 May 1975 It peaked at no. 11 and spent a total of five weeks in the chart.
 It also made the Top Ten in Belgium where it got to no. 9 in July.
 With the song being his third hit, he also had his first album released which got a good reception.
 He had also acquired the nickname the Dutch Stevie Wonder.

 In 1978 he had a single, "You Love Me Too" issued on the Demand label (cat# 45-003), a small label which also issued recordings by Johnny Porrazzo, Brown Sugar, Freddie Cole and Anita Ortez.

 In 1982, he had a hit with "Ellovee-Ee" which got to no. 49 and spent a week in the Dutch charts.
 It would later be used in The Really Wild Show.